pi-46-tropical-fox/e-commerce-cms/README.md

 # e-commerce-cms
-Membuat Content Management System untuk e-commerce
+Make a Content Management System for e-commerce